Common Limestone Uses

 - Durability: Limestone is an exceptionally long-lasting material.
 Its chemical composition makes it extremely strong and dense, allowing it to withstand abrasion, freezing, and thawing.
 The main walls and pillars of the Roman Colosseum, which has been standing for almost 2,000 years, are made of limestone.

-- Lower Cost: Limestone is extremely abundant compared to other raw materials.
+- Lower Cost: Limestone is highly abundant compared to other raw materials.
 It’s also relatively easy to fabricate and install, making it a cost-effective choice for long-lasting construction.

-- Sustainability: Because it’s nontoxic, Limestone can be used in a variety of projects without causing harm to people or the environment.
-It’s also commonly found throughout the country, so you can cut down on emissions from transportation too.
+- Sustainability: Because it’s non-toxic, limestone can be used in a variety of projects without causing harm to people or the environment.
+It’s also commonly found throughout the country so that you can cut down on emissions from transportation, too.

 Limestone’s durability, cost effectiveness, and sustainability make it an ideal choice for a wide range of industries and projects.
-In fact, its versatility is its most important advantage.
-Below, we’ll explore the many uses for limestone and how it’s applied in a variety of industries.
+In fact, its versatility is its most significant advantage.
+Below, we’ll explore the many uses of limestone and how it’s applied in various industries.

-Pontotoc Sand and Stone provides limestone rock for just about every need, from small crushed rocks to large rip rap boulders.
+Pontotoc Sand and Stone provides limestone rock for every need, from small crushed rocks to large rip rap boulders.

 Limestone can be used to construct sturdy loose-fill driveways, paths, and patios.
-Its impressive durability makes it a great choice for creating long-lasting ground installations.
+Its impressive durability makes it an excellent choice for creating long-lasting ground installations.
 Limestone chips prevent erosion and create durable pathways for foot traffic, vehicles, and heavy machinery.
-Limestone also comes in a variety of colors, so you can customize the look of your installation.
+Limestone also comes in various colors so you can customize the look of your installation.
 Here are a few types of limestone at your disposal:

 - Gray